saharsh-samples/sample-dotnet-app/README.md

 - `PUT /api/values/{id}` (accepts a JSON string in request body)
 - `DELETE /api/values/{id}`

-The intention here is provide a repo that be forked to quickly get a simple ASP.NET 2.2 app running for whatever purpose.
+The intention here is provide a repo that can be forked to quickly get a simple ASP.NET 2.2 app running for whatever purpose.

 ## Build